 An advance medical directive allows you to name someone to make medical decisions on your behalf if you are unable to do so for any reason.
 The COVID-19 pandemic is an excellent example of why having an advance medical directive is important.
 If you should happen to be in the hospital for several weeks, someone may need to make decisions about your care.
 By having an advance medical directive, you can ensure that it’s left up to someone you know and trust.

 Durable Power of Attorney

 While an advance medical directive gives someone else the authority to make your healthcare decisions, a durable power of attorney allows a person of your choosing to control your financial and legal affairs.
 This individual will be allowed to manage your financial accounts and to pay your bills, including your mortgage and other loans.

 As a single parent, you should have a life insurance policy that will provide a financial cushion for your children if you pass away.
 However, as long as your children are minors, you will need to name someone else as the beneficiary.
 This also applies to financial accounts such as a retirement savings account, IRAs, 401ks, etc. Your estate planning attorney can help you decide when it’s appropriate to name your trust as a beneficiary versus naming an individual.
 Be sure to keep the beneficiary forms on all of your accounts up to date on a regular basis.

 The best way to ensure that your children will be properly cared for in your absence is to take the time to meet with an estate planning attorney.
-Will and estate lawyers in Butler County can help your loved ones avoid lengthy and costly court processes including probate and guardianship battles, as well as advise you on how to reduce the taxes so that your children will get the most out of anything you’ve left behind for them.
-If you’d like to schedule an appointment, simply call our law firm at 724-841-1393.
+Will and estate lawyers can help your loved ones avoid lengthy and costly court processes including probate and guardianship battles, as well as advise you on how to reduce the taxes so that your children will get the most out of anything you’ve left behind for them.
+If you’d like to schedule an appointment, simply call our law firm.